 The lions, the elephants, the leopards—oh my!
 Who knew such sumptuous luxury could be found within the authentic African bush?!

 From tented camps to modern tree-houses, our accommodations were the epitome of “glamping” (I even got to sleep in Elton John’s favorite suite at The Royal Malewane – a totally over the top “elegantly rustic” camp with amazing game-viewing and guides).

 With 2 daily game-drives in an open-air vehicle (plus one walking safari and one bicycle safari), we were totally immersed in these wild animal’s natural habitats.
 Our guides were an indispensable resource as they showed us the “who’s who” and “what’s what” of the bush that they are so passionate about.
-We were taught the different family dynamics amongst lion prides, showed a particular elephant’s favorite watering hole, and they even prepared gourmet snacks and drinks at the end of each day (aka “sundowners” in the safari lingo)
+We were taught the different family dynamics among lion prides, showed a particular elephant’s favorite watering hole, and they even prepared gourmet snacks and drinks at the end of each day (aka “sundowners” in the safari lingo)

 Way 2: Cape Town

 After an incredible time in the bush, I got to put away my khakis and binoculars to enjoy this bustling water-front city.
 The Cape Grace is THE hotel to stay in as it puts you right on the famed V&A waterfront and has rooms overlooking the marina.
-From the azure waters to the striking views Table Mountain, Cape Town boasts a dramatic sky line that is unlike anything I’ve ever seen.
+From the azure waters to the striking and dramatic views of Table Mountain, Cape Town boasts a dramatic sky line that is unlike anything I’ve ever seen.